swihart/Biowulf-R-with-valgrind-instrumentation-2/README.md

   * cd into the folder
   * `./configure LIBnn=lib -with-valgrind-instrumentation=2 -with-system-valgrind-headers`
-  * ./configure LIBnn=lib -enable-utf -enable-unicode-properties -enable-jit -disable-cpp -with-valgrind-instrumentation=2 -with-system-valgrind-headers
+  * ./configure LIBnn=lib -with-pcre1 -with-valgrind-instrumentation=2 -with-system-valgrind-headers
   * lots of `checking for...` etc will whiz by.
 Just wait.
   * `make check`